auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 In my younger years I had the feeling of a deeply rational and intuitionist argument for proof of god.
 It took me years to articulate the argument to myself conceptually.
 I wanted an argument for god so powerful that if you were to be rational at all you must accept belief in god.
 Like so many thinkers, this would be one of the foundational beliefs in my epistemology.

 If randomness is irrational, how is there rationality?
 To be rational requires a mind to intentionally order the universe.
 That mind is what we would consider god.
 If no intentional being ordered the universe, then we don't have rationality by definition.
-What was hard for me to mentally grasp and accept was that order and rationality could occure spontaneously from randomness.
+What was hard for me to mentally grasp and accept was that order and rationality could occur spontaneously from randomness.

 I believe Robert Sapolsky explained [Chaos and Reductionism](https://www.youtube.com/watch?v=_njf8jwEGRo) well.
 He drew upon the work [Chaos: Making a New Science, by James Gleick](https://en.wikipedia.org/wiki/Chaos:_Making_a_New_Science).
 There are systems which have [periodicity](https://en.wikipedia.org/wiki/Periodic_function).
 We can expect at 9am that in 12 hours a clock will return to 9pm.
 We try to reduce, compress, the phenomenon down to an equation or scientific theory to explain or predict the system.
 We can describe a line in a graph with the equation y=mx+b.
 [Reductionism](https://en.wikipedia.org/wiki/Reductionism) attempts to understand systems at lower levels than the whole to reduce variability and noise.
 Perhaps if we understand all the small parts we can fully predict the whole.
 Like reducing an organism to its genetic code.
 However genes give an example against reduction.
 There are billions of connections in the brain, but there aren't billions of genes coding for each connection.
 The code gives rules for a pattern, but the pattern can be _perturbed_ by initial conditions.
 Each time you run the code and generate the pattern it will turn out differently.